 The shorts come in even waist sizes between 28 and 40, and the waist adjustment system offers several inches of adjustment.
 We found them to run true to size

 Fit and Pedal Friendliness

-The Dirt Craft shorts have a loose fit, but they are slightly more snug than the Ruckus or the Ether.
-The cut is more comparable to a hiking short than a purpose driven articulated mountain biking short like the Kitsbow A/M. The lack of articulation leads to excessive fabric bunching at the front of the shorts near the hip joint and makes pedaling feel less efficient.
-The fabric is stretchy, but the 2-way stretch only allows expansion on the vertical plane as opposed to the 4-way stretch fabric of the 100% Airmatic which allows a truly unencumbered pedal stroke.
+The Dirt Craft shorts have a relatively trim fit that is well tailored and athletic.
+The cut is somewhat comparable to a hiking short with a bit less articulation in the waist than most purpose-built riding shorts.
+The lack of articulation leads to a slight amount of fabric bunching at the front of the shorts near the hip joint and makes pedaling feel marginally less efficient.
+The fabric is stretchy, but the 2-way stretch only allows expansion on the vertical plane as opposed to the 4-way stretch fabric that has more give in all directions.

-The Dirt Craft shorts from Patagonia are frankly not the best mountain biking shorts we tested.
-The design emphasis leans more towards multi-sport versatility than dedicated biking use.
-This limits the score of these shorts in many of our performance tests, that are designed to identify the best shorts for mountain biking.
-With that said, the shorts are well made and do have features like an adjustable waist and a chamois liner that show that use on the bike was not an afterthought.
-If you are looking for a no compromise pair of mountain biking shorts then there are better options, but if versatility for multiple sports is a priority then the Dirt Craft shorts are worth considering.
+The Dirt Craft shorts from Patagonia are a solid pair of mountain bike shorts.
+We feel they are well suited to everyday trail riding with a slim, performance fit.
+The design emphasis seems to lean a bit more towards multi-sport versatility than dedicated biking use.
+With that said, the shorts are well made and do have features like an adjustable waist and a chamois liner that show that use on the bike was far from an afterthought.
+These are a great option for the rider seeking a rugged pair of trail riding shorts with casual styling.